Safeguarding Children, Young People and Vulnerable Adults Policy

 • ensure that a suitable, signed church safeguarding policy is displayed at all times in the church on a safeguarding noticeboard, along with names of current safeguarding officers, national helplines and other suitable information.
 This must be renewed annually.

-• record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist policy and practice and promote the requirement for others to do the same.
+• record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist safeguarding policy.

 • identify and inform those who are required to attend safeguarding training and maintain records of attendance.
-Work with the circuit safeguarding officer and DSO to arrange training.
+Work with the Circuit Safeguarding Officer and District Safeguarding Officer to arrange training.

-• work in partnership with the Minister, Property Team, Stewards, those appointed to Church Council to represent areas of church life that involve children and vulnerable adults and user groups to promote good safeguarding practice on church premises.
+• work in partnership with the Minister, Property Team (Administration, Lettings & Operation), Stewards and those appointed to Church Council to represent areas of church life that involve children and vulnerable adults and user groups to promote good safeguarding practice on church premises.

 • check that safeguarding is included as an agenda item at all Church Council meetings and report to the Church Council annually.